-The Interior Architecture + Design student body benefits from the interaction of undergraduate and graduate students, in both formal and informal settings.
+Interior Architecture & Design students benefits from the interaction of undergraduate and graduate students, in both formal and informal settings.
 Students at both levels study in facilities located in the William Johnston Building, located directly on Landis Green, in the heart of the FSU campus.
-Six studios, a CAD lab, two lecture rooms, a seminar room, a gallery, a large resource room, and a dedicated critique space support the student experience.
+Six studios, a CAD lab, two lecture rooms, a seminar room, a gallery, and a large resource room support the student experience.
+Our students often present their work in the soaring 5-story atrium of the Johnston Building.

 The Department also has an excellent internship placement program which helps prepare students for job placement in all areas of design.
 Internships are available in Tallahassee and in many locations around the country.
 Out-of-town internships are best done in the summer semester when students are not in regular classes.

-For more information on internships, contact Jim Dawkins (graduate students).
+For more information on internships, contact Jim Dawkins.

-Apart from the many functions sponsored by the department, students are encouraged to participate in the activities of the Interior Design Student Organization, a combined effort of the student chapters of the American Society of Interior Designer (ASID) and the International Interior Design Association (IIDA).
+Apart from the many functions sponsored by the Department, students are encouraged to participate in the activities of the Interior Design Student Organization, a combined entity of the student chapters of the American Society of Interior Designer (ASID) and the International Interior Design Association (IIDA).
 Competitions, conferences and career day events are part of the calendar.

 Find more information on our Interior Design Student Organizations.

 Past, present and future students are all extremely important to the continuity of a vital design program.
 The Program receives much support from its alumni.
-While most students in the program come from Florida, alumni of the program are far flung and represent the program in all avenues of design practice.
+While most students in the program come from Florida, alumni of the program are far-flung and represent the program in all avenues of design practice.
+Each year the Department celebrates the notable achievements of select alumni in its Alumni Awards Program.
+The successes of these individuals both demonstrate the ability of the Department to help reveal future leaders in the design fields, and also model processes that inspire current students to their own success.

 Read more ID Alumni News.